alirezadir/Machine-Learning-Interviews/README.md

 In particular, I found the [Grokking the Coding Interview](https://www.educative.io/courses/grokking-the-coding-interview) pretty helpful in organizing my mind on approaching interview questions with similar patterns.
 And the [Grokking Dynamic Programming Patterns for Coding Interviews](https://www.educative.io/courses/grokking-dynamic-programming-patterns-for-coding-interviews) with a great categorization of DP patterns made tackling DP problems a piece of cake even though I wa initially scared!

 ## Interview Kickstart
 As I had never taken an algorithms course before and this was my first preparation for coding interviews, I decided to invest a bit in myself and took the [interview kickstart](https://www.interviewkickstart.com/)'s  technical interview prep course.
-In particular, my favorites were algorithms classes taught by [Omkar](https://www.linkedin.com/in/omkar-deshpande-2013588/), who dived deep in algorithms with his unique approach, the mock interviews, which well prepared my skillsets for the main interviews. **Remember:** Interviewing is a skill and the more skillful you are, the better the results will be.
-Another part of the program that I learned a lot from (while many others ignored :D), was career coaching sessions with [Nick](https://www.linkedin.com/in/nickcam/).
+In particular, my favorites were algorithms classes taught by [Omkar](https://www.linkedin.com/in/omkar-deshpande-2013588/), who dived deep in algorithms with his unique approach, the mock interviews, which well prepared my skillsets for the main interviews.

+**Remember:** Interviewing is a skill and the more skillful you are, the better the results will be.
+Another part of the program that I learned a lot from (while many others ignored :D), was career coaching sessions.

 # 2. ML/Data Coding :robot: